AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

 **All Authors**

-It’s a list that displays the authors who’ve created content and&nbsp;uploaded&nbsp;it in the library.
+It’s a list that displays the authors who’ve created content and uploaded it in the library.

 ![](assets/list-of-all-authors.png)